Advertising and Video Production Brief

 The chances are you’ll start to see similar themes crop up anyway.
 A good rule of thumb is: massive project – go wild ask everyone.
 Not so large project – aim for about three or four creative agencies.

-Questions on how to write a brief?
+Have questions on how to write a Video Production brief?

-If you need help writing a video brief, do get in touch we can walk you through the process.
+If you need help writing a video production brief, do get in touch we can walk you through the process.
 Make a start by downloading a video production brief template, if you get stuck give us a call.